 Minni Minawi meets new Sudan rebel alliance leaders

-In a statement on Thursday, the movement’s chief negotiator Mohamed Abunumou said that they held a meeting with the mediation, in which they explained their position about the issues of national identity and secularism of the state.
+In a statement on Thursday, SRF-MM negotiator Mohamed Abunumou said that they held a meeting with the South Sudanese mediators, in which they explained their position about the importance of national identity and secularism for the country.
 He described the meeting as a great step towards a comprehensive peace.

-Abunumou further explained that the movement has a clear stance on the issues of the kanabi, the seasonal labourers who dwell in the El Gezira Agricultural Project.
-“To address the issues of the kanabi, the movement proposed a consultation conference that includes all the kanabi people to discuss their concerns,” he said.
+Abunumou further explained that the movement has a clear stance on the issues of the large numbers of seasonal labourers, kanabi, in the country.
+“To address the issues of the kanabi, the movement proposed a consultation conference that includes all the labourers to discuss their concerns,” he said.

-The SRF breakaway faction confirmed that the leaders of the newly formed faction held a meeting, in which they decided to conduct organisational reviews to build a strong coalition.
+The SRF breakaway faction confirmed that the leaders of the newly formed faction held a meeting, in which they decided to re-organise te group in order to build a strong coalition.

 Radio Dabanga’s editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.

 Back to overview